Meet Our United Way Team

 Communications and Outreach, AmeriCorps VISTA

 Allison Fazio is a native Medina County resident.
 She was a student of the Cloverleaf school district and graduated in 2013.
 Following graduation she attended The University of Mississippi (Ole Miss) and received a bachelor’s degree in broadcast journalism with a specialization in public relations.
-Allison joined EMC as an AmeriCorps VISTA in August 2017 and is in the process of completing her second year of service.
-Allison is an active planner in the Medina County’s Sister-to-Sister program, serves on the steering committee for United Way’s NextGen young professionals group, and serves on the AmeriCorps VISTA Economic Mobility project advisory group for United Way Worldwide.
+Allison joined United Way as an AmeriCorps VISTA in August 2017 and creates marketing materials for UWMC.
+Allison is an active planner in the Medina County’s Sister-to-Sister program, serves on the steering committee for United Way’s NEXTGen young professionals group, and serves on the AmeriCorps VISTA Economic Mobility project advisory group for United Way Worldwide.
 When she is not working, Allison enjoys traveling and going on outdoor excursions with her fiancé, hanging out with her family, and catching up with friends.